45deg/Actoverse-Scala/README.md

 `DebuggingSupporter` stores the state (variables) of the actor itself every time when an actor finishes processing an incoming message, that is, finishes `receive`.
 Currently, you must specify the variables to be captured by adding `@State` to them.

+### AspectJ

+AspectJ (a framework for [Aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming)) enables the debugger to hook Actors' behaviors such as sending or receiving messages without modifying source codes.
+In this work, I used [akka-viz](https://github.com/blstream/akka-viz) and [kamon-akka](https://github.com/kamon-io/kamon-akka) as reference and they were very helpful.

 ## Limitations

 This implementation does not cover several functions of Akka or Scala, such as:

 - To read/write external files or networks.
 The debugger cannot capture these modifications and restore a previous state of them.
 - To deal with stopping and restarting actors.
 Because of Akka Actor's lifecycle, it is impossible to regenerate an actor with the same reference as the previous actor, which stopped manually.
 Therefore, restoring the system to the former condition is difficult.
-- To hold the `@State` variables which cannot be copied or duplicated.
-This framework copies and stores `@State` variables into the list.
-For the same reason, inconsistencies may occur by adding `@State` to a reference variable of another object which can be modified from the outside of the Actor system.
+- To variables which cannot be copied or duplicated.
+This framework copies and stores variables into a list.
+For the same reason, inconsistencies may occur when there is a reference variable of another object which can be modified from the outside of the Actor system.